 Cochran’s Ski Club is a 501(c)(3) non-profit organization.
 Your donations are tax-deductible.
 Thank you.

 Interested in Coaching with Cochran’s Ski Club?
-We are seeking coaches to complement our existing staff and we have coaching needs for U8 through U18 age groups.
-If you have racing and/or coaching experience and have the interest and enthusiasm we’re looking for, please contact Program Director Bobby Farrell: firstname.lastname@example.org, (802)-291-0623.
+We are always interested in meeting coaches to complement our existing staff.
+If you have racing and/or coaching experience and have the interest and enthusiasm you think we’re looking for, please contact Program Director Bobby Farrell: firstname.lastname@example.org, (802)-291-0623.

-Meet Cochran’s Ski Club’s Program Director.
-Bobby Farrell, whom some of you may have met when he coached the U16-19 age group 2 seasons ago, is a highly accomplished Division 1 ski racer.
+Cochran’s Ski Club’s Program Director, Bobby Farrell.
+Bobby coached the U16-19 age group 3 seasons ago, is a highly accomplished Division 1 ski racer.
 While he was raised in Southern VT, Bobby was often on the Cochran hill growing up.
-(You might remember that his father, Jim Farrell – Cochran’s current Head U16-19 coach – was the original Cochran’s racer.)
+(You might remember that his father, Jim Farrell – Cochran’s current Head U16-19 coach – was THE original Cochran’s racer.)
 Bobby is a long time friend of the Cochran family and is well-steeped in the Cochran Way.
 He understands the importance of the collaborative relationship between the Ski Area and the Ski Club as well as the importance of keeping things fun.
 Bobby has a Master’s degree in mechanical engineering from UVM, and when he’s not focused on our athletes, provides his engineering expertise to ski areas.
+He’s often accompanied by his friendly beast Nala, and oh yeah, he’s a new Dad!
+Congratulations, Bobby!

 Equipment Tips: VARA created a guide to help with Alpine Race equipment selection: VARA Equipment Sizing and Tips 2019.
 And check this too: Helmet shopping tips.
 If you need help with equipment – finding it or paying for it – please contact our Program Director, email@example.com